 Incentivize regular attendance

 On the flip side of punishment for no-shows, many businesses offer small incentives or rewards for customers/patients who regularly attend their scheduled appointments.
 This is a classic case of stick versus carrot.
-Would you rather provide incentive for good behavior or provide punishment for undesired behavior?
+Would you rather provide incentives for good behavior or provide punishment for undesired behavior?

 In this case, these are professional relationships with clients or patients who may have a huge potential lifetime value to your business.
 It may be best to provide some leniency in terms of punishment and instead use rewards as your primary mechanism for dealing with this kind of issue.